-- Creation of a digital platform for the incorporation of companies; - Cancelling the requirement for a business license in relation to companies whose sector of activity is not considered strategic; - Simplifying the process of obtaining Land Registry title by reformulating procedures under existing land law and creating a national land management system; - Expanding the coverage of the BNA's Central Credit Information and Registration Office; - Introducing a new insolvency law and corresponding regulation; and - Creating a branch dedicated to micro-enterprises and SMEs within the Angolan Stock Exchange.
+- creation of a digital platform for the incorporation of companies; - cancelling the requirement for a business license in relation to companies whose sector of activity is not considered strategic; - simplifying the process of obtaining Land Registry title by reformulating procedures under existing land law and creating a national land management system; - expanding the coverage of the BNA's Central Credit Information and Registration Office; - introducing a new insolvency law and corresponding regulation; and - creating a branch dedicated to micro-enterprises and SMEs within the Angolan Stock Exchange.

 Moreover, on 1 September 2021, the National Assembly ratified the International Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the "ICSID Convention"), by which Angola accepted that, in certain situations, foreign investors may have a right to bring an international investment arbitration against Angola, thereby providing foreign investors with access to enforceable investment arbitration under the auspices of the World Bank.
-The only remaining step for the ICSID Convention's entry into force in Angola is its ratification by the President.
+The ICSID Convention was ratified by the President 21 September 2022 before coming into force on 21 October 2022.